-They then do not have to worry about holding all of this stuff in their head.
-Since they can be quite sure that it is recorded safely, they can allow themselves to relax and so have the energy and time to concentrate on handling the tasks themselves systematically.
+They then don't have to worry about holding all of this stuff in their head.
+Since they can be quite sure that it's recorded safely, they can allow themselves to relax and so have the energy and time to concentrate on handling the tasks themselves systematically.